 If you plan on placing your crabs into tanks with plants, you should be aware that Panther crabs will view them as food and are highly skilled at uprooting and consuming plants.
 Tough plants such as Java ferns can withstand their attacks, but most others will be destroyed by Panther crabs.

-Note: However, they are not that destructive as crayfish.
+Note: However, they are not as destructive as crayfish.
 So, there is still a chance that they will leave alone at least some of your plants.

 Tip: You can always use floating plants.